Lancaster County DUI Court Process

 First Offense

-• Other requirements: Alcohol and Drug Safety Action Program (ADSAP), potential community service, and increased insurance rates.
+- Other requirements: You may be required to complete a Alcohol and Drug Safety Action Program (ADSAP), perform community service, and potentially install an Ignition Interlock Device (IID) in your vehicle.

 Second Offense